JDrit/Wiki-Racing/README.md

 Wiki-Racing
 ===========
 This project's goal is to be able to find the best path between any two wikipedia articles.
+It runs a frontend and backend side that tries to find the path between any two articles.
+If the front end can not find the path in the given time period (60 seconds), then it is moved to the backend and given 10 minutes to find the path.
+Once the path is found, it is added to the database of found paths.
+When there are no failed atempts in the backend, it picks commonly used start and end points and tries to find a path between them.

 Dependicies:
 - python2 (v2.7.3):